privatenumber/sharp-vs-resvgjs/README.md

 ### resvg-js crashes on too many icons

-The number of icons is limited to 400 because when processing too many icons at once, resvg crashes the whole Node.js process:
+The number of icons is [limited to 400](/scripts/benchmark/index.js#L13) because when processing too many icons at once, resvg-js crashes the whole Node.js process:

 ```
 $ pnpm benchmark